roboav8r/game_theory_ws/README.md

 $$

 where ${\cdot}^0$ notation denotes a _current_ value of the state variable.
 Dynamics constraints are defined in the [constraints section of `solver_params.h`](https://github.com/roboav8r/hierarchical_game_control_ros/blob/99c2929aae19267068c40bffcc398295d80bbd75/include/solver_params.h#L105-L215), while state and input variable limits are part of their respective [variable set entries](https://github.com/roboav8r/hierarchical_game_control_ros/blob/99c2929aae19267068c40bffcc398295d80bbd75/include/solver_params.h#L8-L100).

-Lastly, `solver_params.h` includes analytical Jacobians for the cost and dynamics functions.
+Additionally, `solver_params.h` includes analytical Jacobians for the cost and dynamics functions.
 These were derived manually and included to improve real-time solver performance, but are not strictly necessary.

+Lastly, these constraints are added to the [`lowlevel_controller_node.cpp`](https://github.com/roboav8r/hierarchical_game_control_ros/blob/99c2929aae19267068c40bffcc398295d80bbd75/src/lowlevel_controller_node.cpp#L46-L72) and run in a continuous, high-frequency loop.
+During each iteration, [current state variables are updated with the most recent ROS state data](https://github.com/roboav8r/hierarchical_game_control_ros/blob/99c2929aae19267068c40bffcc398295d80bbd75/src/lowlevel_controller_node.cpp#L89-L91) and the solver object computes a solution to the nonlinear program, publishing it to the robot testbed.

 ### highlevel_planner_node
 The planner node is a ROS node which, given the current state of the environment (game) and robot agent (player), computes the player's optimal move.
 The planner node then sends the action to the robot controller, as appropriate.
 The planner logic is implemented in a separate header file (`graph_datatypes.h`), which contains the Monte Carlo Tree Search implementation and associated data structures (`GameState`/node and `Tree`).
 The main ROS node is implemented in `highlevel_planner_node.cpp` and `highlevel_planner_node.h`.
 Since the project is currently simulated, the ROS node also handles some game logic at an abstract level.
 For example, this node sets boolean values to denote if the robot is carrying cargo rather than do a dynamic simulation of the action.